alecramsay/pg/notes/workflow.md

 For each state:

-(4) Create a baseline map using the tools in the 'baseline' repo
+(4) Create a baseline map using the 'baseline' workflow

 (5) Import the map, using the import_base_map.sh script